-According to our recent analysis, last year 82% of the UK’s employment growth was fuelled by the over 50s.
+According to our recent analysis, in 2019 82% of the UK’s employment growth was fuelled by the over 50s.
 So it’s unsurprising that we often hear from members who have used retirement as an opportunity to change direction, rather than slow down.

 Changing careers in your 60s can have many benefits, including the chance to learn some new skills, meet some new people and earn a living doing something that you genuinely enjoy.

 If you’re looking for somewhere to start, then take a look at this list of 10 career change ideas for the over 60s.

 If you’d like to work with all things bright and beautiful, then you could consider becoming a Florist.
 Floral arrangements are associated with a number of life events and the scale of what people can ask for will vary.
 One day you could be creating personalised bouquets for birthdays or anniversaries, and the next you could be creating a large-scale floral display for a wedding or an exhibition.
 Whatever floral arrangement you’re asked to come up with, it’s likely that your work will help to make an occasion much more memorable!

 Florists are experts on flower arranging but also have a strong knowledge of different plants and flowers and how to store them.
 One of the best ways to get started is to apply for a job as a trainee or an apprentice with a local flower company.
 Or, you could consider taking an accredited distance-learning course, which will teach you all the essential skills and knowledge needed to set up your own shop or flower stall.